sarkarp24/Capstone_Project_GenAI/README.md

 # Download the project from the GitHub and configure locally on your machine

 # Instruction to run .ipynyb
-    1. Run all the cells sequentially from capstone_project.ipynyb
+    1. Run all the cells sequentially from capstone_project.ipynb

 # Instruction to run as API
     1. Open server.py, open a terminal and change the directory where server.py is located